 Be a proactive partner.
 Speak their language.
 Present marketing data in a way they can understand.
 Find out what they’re running into in the market and design online events to support them.
 Invite them to attend, so they can hear what prospects are hearing, and what kind of questions they have.
 Now is the time to build those relationships.

 Attribution models designed for in-person selling may need tweaking for the all-digital selling environment.
-For example, a model based on “high-quality touches” within 30 days of opportunity, where a high-quality touch is an in-person meeting or attendance at a field event, won’t accurately reflect how webinars or demos are contributing to, or accelerating pipeline.
-Make sure you understand what the touchpoints are now, and are recording them properly.
+For example, a model based on “high-quality touches” within 30 days of opportunity, where a high-quality touch is an in-person meeting or attendance at a roadshow, won’t accurately reflect how webinars or demos are contributing to, or accelerating pipeline.
+Make sure you understand what the touch points are now, and are recording them properly.

 There’s nothing worse than putting in all the work and getting all the right people to your virtual event and not converting any to leads.
 This should be more personalized than just throwing someone into an automated cadence and pushing out the next piece of content.